dhrishi/rainmaker-ble-wifi-bridge/README.md

 # Easy-to-extend BLE - Wi-Fi Bridge

 A fully-functional BLE - Wi-Fi Bridge.
-Control/Access the BLE devices in your home remotely using phone apps.
+Control/Access the BLE accessories in your home remotely using phone apps.
 If you have any BLE devices you own, simply add their BLE protocol, and any ESP32 DevKit will start acting as a BLE - Wi-Fi Bridge.

 ## Requirements
 * Hardware